nilsjohnson/ReceiptTracker/README.md

 set(pathToOpenCv 'where you downloaded OpenCV-android-sdk')
 ```

-Next you should be able to make and run the project.
+Next you should be able to build and run the project.